PierinaTufillaro/RubyAPI/README.md

   - **DEL  /sessions** Delate the actual session.

 ### Products
-  - **GET  /products/all**
+  - **GET  /products/all** Return all the products.

-  - **GET  /products/scarce**
+  - **GET  /products/scarce** Return all the products which stock is between one and five.

   - **GET  /products** Returns all the products which stock is more than zero.

-  - **GET  /products/:codigo** Return the product with the code send through the URL.
+  - **GET  /products/:codigo** Return all the information of the product which code is the same that the one sent through the URL.
 You have to send an existing product's code through the URL.
+If the product's code sent doesn't exist, then you'll receive an HTTP Status 404 'Not found'.

   - **GET  /products/:codigo/items** Return all the items associated with the product's code sent.
 You have to send an         existing product's code through the URL.
+If the product's code sent doesn't exist, then you'll receive an HTTP Status 404 'Not found'.

   - **POST /products/:codigo/items** Creates items for the product identified by the code received through the code             parameter.
 The body of the petition receive the quantity of items to create.

-  Crea ítems para el producto identificado por el código recibido en el parámetro codigo .
-En el cuerpo de la petición se recibe la cantidad de ítems a crear, que debe ser mayor que cero.
-Los ítems creados se generan en estado disponible
+(The quantity must be more than zero).
+All the new item's status will be 'available'.

 Things you may want to cover: